kaitokikuchi/kaitokikuchi.github.io/_pages/index.md

   cta_url: "/assets/pdf/kaitokikuchi_resume_2022_web.pdf"
 ---

-I am a quantitative biologist/data scientist interested in using image data to quantify biology.
-I currently work at [Reveal Biosciences](https://www.revealbio.com/), where I develop machine-learning based pipelines to automate digital pathology.
+I'm a quantitative biologist/data scientist currently advancing machine-learning pipelines for digital pathology automation at [Reveal Biosciences](https://www.revealbio.com/).
+I'm generally interested in applying machine learning to biological problems, and I'm particularly interested in the intersection of machine learning and microscopy.
+I'm also interested in the intersection of machine learning and pottery, but that's a different story.
 \\
 \\
-I got my PhD from the [Süel Lab](http://labs.biology.ucsd.edu/suel/) at UC San Diego, studying how microbes use electricity to return from total dormancy.
-I also worked with [Dr. Yuichi Wakamoto](http://park.itc.u-tokyo.ac.jp/wakamoto-lab/index_e.html) at the University of Tokyo, Dr. Hiroaki Kitano at the [Systems Biology Institute](http://sbi.jp/aboutSBI.htm), and  [Dr. Tatsuo Nunoshiba](https://researchers.icu.ac.jp/icuhp/KgApp?kyoinId=ymkmgiyeggy&Language=2) at the International Christian University.
+I earned my PhD from the [Süel Lab](http://labs.biology.ucsd.edu/suel/) at UC San Diego, researching electric decision making in dormant microbes.
+Additionally, I've worked with [Dr. Yuichi Wakamoto](http://park.itc.u-tokyo.ac.jp/wakamoto-lab/index_e.html) at the University of Tokyo, Dr. Hiroaki Kitano at the [Systems Biology Institute](http://sbi.jp/aboutSBI.htm), and  [Dr. Tatsuo Nunoshiba](https://researchers.icu.ac.jp/icuhp/KgApp?kyoinId=ymkmgiyeggy&Language=2) at the International Christian University.
 \\
 \\
-In my free time I like to cook, read, carve spoons, and make pottery.
+Outside of work, I'm passionate about cooking, reading, spoon carving, and pottery.
+I'm currently based in San Diego, CA.